"The 7 Habits of Highly Effective People" author dies

 "Dr. Covey touched the lives of people around the world in very personal ways," Utah State President Stan Albrecht said in a statement.
 "He was an inspirational leader who was always a powerful voice for individual integrity, strong character and extreme trustworthiness in every aspect of life."

-In an article published in the business school's magazine, Covey was described by one of his sons as an informal, approachable person with a good sense of humour.
+In an article published in the business school's magazine, Covey was described by one of his sons as an informal, approachable person with a good sense of humor.

 "He always treated everybody the same, exactly," Sean Covey said in the spring 2010 issue of the Huntsman Alumni Magazine.
 "It didn't matter if you were the CEO of a Fortune 10 company or the local barber.
 You wouldn't have ever known the difference."